OpenTelemetry Observability v0.0.16

 • Server

-• Backup operation metrics
+• Backup metrics

 • Number of snapshots